grapa-dev/grapa/docs-src/docs/sys/thread.md

 5. **Thread Safe**: Built-in protection against race conditions
 6. **Coroutine Ready**: Full suspend/resume capabilities

-**Important Note**: While the system is robust and feature-complete, the `.sleep()` function has a global queue limitation that requires careful consideration in multi-threaded applications.
-Use the provided examples and best practices to work around this limitation effectively.
+**Important Note**: The system is robust and feature-complete, with the `.sleep()` function working correctly in multi-threaded applications.
+Each thread can sleep independently without blocking others, making it safe to use sleep in concurrent programming scenarios.